NicoleJaneway/ea-software-engineers/CONTRIBUTING.md

   awesome_bot README.md
   ```
 3. Keep the contents sorted alphabetically
-4. Update the table of contents if necesseray
+4. Update the table of contents if necessary

 Thank you for your suggestions!